About Song Contest

 Awards

-At the end of Song Contest, each class eagerly awaits the presentation of six coveted awards.
-Three of these awards are given to the highest scoring song in each competition.
-Two awards recognize the songs with the highest music and language scores.
-The final award recognizes an outstanding student director.
+At the end of Song Contest, each class eagerly awaits the presentation of six coveted awards, described below.
 In the case of ties, the award is shared.

-• George Alanson Andrus Cup: Awarded since the very first Song Contest in 1921, this trophy recognizes the highest scoring men's song.
-Named for George Alanson Andrus, a music teacher at the School for Boys.
+- George Alanson Andrus Cup – Awarded since the very first Song Contest in 1921, this trophy recognizes the highest scoring men's song.
+Named for George Alanson Andrus, a music teacher at the School for Boys, the award is currently presented by a high school administrator.

-• New England Mothers' Cup: Awarded since the first women's competition in 1922, this trophy recognizes the highest scoring women's song.
+- New England Mothers' Cup – Awarded since the first women's competition in 1922, this trophy recognizes the highest scoring women's song and is currently presented by a high school administrator.

-• Charles E. King Cup: First awarded in 1967, this trophy recognizes the highest scoring coed song.
-Usually presented by the high school principal.
-Named for Charles E. King, Class of 1891.
+- Charles E. King Cup – First awarded in 1967, this trophy recognizes the highest scoring co-ed song.
+Named for Charles E. King, Class of 1891, the award is currently presented by the high school principal.

 History